 - Read through the entire Evil Queen Sewing Pattern

-- Highlighted areas you work on so there is no confusion when looking back and forth from pattern to project
+- Highlight the areas you work on.
+This way there is no confusion when looking back and forth from pattern to project

-- Pull out all the pieces you need and give them a rough cut ( as you can detail cut the pattern when it’s pinned to material )
+- Pull out all the pieces you need.
+Give them a rough cut (You can detail cut the pattern when it’s pinned to the material)

 - Pin the pattern pieces to the materials

 - Cut them out after making sure the layout is correct and fits all the pattern pieces.

 - Pin together and fit top and sleeves prior to sewing

-- Sew and then pin skirt for placement prior to sewing
+- Sew and then pin the (bottom) skirt/cape bottom for placement prior to sewing

 When I sewed the top I made sure to pin the sleeves and bodice prior to full sewing.
 This way I could adjust the sizing as needed.
-I knew I’d be doing this as I took Sammie’s measurements and she is two different sizes!
-We had gotten the size 4-12 but, I almost could of put her in a 14 top.
+I knew I’d be doing this as I took Sammie’s measurements and she is two different sizes for a proper fit!
+We had gotten the size 4-12 but, I almost could have put her in a 14 top.
 I had to add back panels to each side of the back bodice (since she has a wide shoulder and back).
 I used the pieces of the pattern for that but, cut off the connection to the underarm making two straight rectangle shapes to add to the back.

-Once pinned I had carefully had her try it on and adjusted as needed.
+Once pinned I carefully had her try it on and adjusted it as needed.
 Then sewed the top and adjusted the shoulders area with pins and will detail sew the adjustments by hand.

-The post was so long I had to break it into two!
-See the full back side of costume!
+See part two of the post!
+And the full back side of the costume!
 With more detailed photos.
 I don’t want you to miss out.
 This costume sewing pattern is quite stunning in person!
 I can’t wait to take photos of Sammie in it too!!